Colorado Rural Health Center

 Please provide information about Collaboration/Shared Services

 CRHC connects with local public health and other community agencies to help raise awareness of community resources.
-CRHC also collaborates with the state health department to link providers to technical assistance in an effort to strengthen compliance and participation in state trauma system.
+CRHC also collaborates with the state health department to link providers to technical assistance in an effort to strengthen compliance and participation in the state trauma system.
 CRHC is incorporating elements of population health management and EMS systems through its work in iCARE.
+CRHC tracks CHNA completion and information.
 Through iCARE, CRHC is working with facilities on their community engagement goals to meet population needs.

 Program Area: Support for Integration of Innovative Health Care Models